kdevo/overleaf-sync/README.md

-# Overleaf Synchronizer
+# Overleaf 2 GitHub

-This is extremely minimalistic one-hour PoC bash script that fetches your project's ZIP from Overleaf and pushes it to your GitHub repository.
+A minimalistic Proof-of-Concept bash script that fetches your project's ZIP from Overleaf and pushes it to your GitHub repository.

+Quick start?
+Read [instructions](#instructions), but before please read...

-## *The *Why* and the *How*
+## The *Why* and the *How*

-I wanted to learn something about *replaying logins* and *CSRF* in the real world, so I checked if and how my favorite LaTeX IDE Overleaf is using it (properly).
+I wanted to learn something about [*replaying requests*](https://developers.google.com/web/updates/2015/05/replay-a-network-request-in-curl) and [*CSRF*](https://owasp.org/www-project-cheat-sheets/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet) in the real world, so I checked how to apply this to one of my favorite LaTeX IDEs **Overleaf**.

+> Please note: I did **not** glance at the public Overleaf repo [right here on GitHub](https://github.com/overleaf)!
+There would not be much fun in simply analyzing source code; instead, I wanted to learn how to apply the techniques as an outsider, only being able to experiment with the public information the site itself voluntarily supplies.
+Before, I did not even now that there is a public repo, but most parts of Overleaf are Open Source, which is great!

+### Tricky CSRF-protected login

+When loading the login page, a hidden `_csrf` field and a "pre"-session cookie is created.
+As far as I understand, the cookie **and** the unique `_csrf` token must match the value the server excepts.
+Otherwise, the login will be `Forbidden`.
+This ensures that only the user itself is able to make valid requests (and not a phishy site) but normally does not prevent replaying itself when the username and the password is known.

-And yes, it is.
-During the login process itself, a `_csrf` field is submitted in the JSON request payload.
+During the login process itself, a `_csrf` field is submitted in the JSON request payload that contains a value of an equally named hidden form field.
+Even though I started [writing a script](login-experiment/login.sh) which automatically extracts the value and then submits it with the cached cookie, I could not successfully automate a valid login; it always resulted in a `Forbidden` response.
+This is likely due to (an unobtrusive) reCAPTCHA which I found later.

+> See [login-experiment](login-experiment/) for my unsuccessful experiment where I also applied the techniques described in [Play and replay](#play-and-replay)

+As an alternative I decided to only replay existing requests without automating the login process.

+### Play and replay

-For other actions, a valid session cookie is required.
+For requests on projects, a valid session cookie is required.
+Luckily, no `_csrf` field is needed for reading access.
-We can replay this cookie (as long as it's session is active) and utilize this to fetch the ZIP without requiring Overleaf to offer a public API for it.
-I do not think that this is reliable, but wanted to share my result anyway.
+We can intercept this cookie and replay it (as long as it's session is active).
+Utilizing this, we are able to e.g. fetch the project's ZIP without requiring Overleaf to offer a *public* API for it.
+I do not think that this is reliable in the long term, but wanted to share my result anyway.

-## Instructions

-Currently, this project only supports the (more difficult to set-up and maintain) private projects.

-### Private Project

-#### 1. Retrieve valid session cookie
+This is how I initially replayed the whole "ZIP download" request:

 1. Open up Chrome (or similar Chromium-based browser such as Brave)
-2. Login and go to the Overleaf project that you want to synchronize
+2. Login and go to the Overleaf project that you want to export
 3. Copy URL and append a `/download/zip` to your project URL, e.g. `https://www.overleaf.com/project/1234567890abcdefdeadb33f/download/zip`
 4. Open a new tab, press F12 and go to "Network" dev tools tab
 5. Enter URL constructed in step #3